To study the pattern and distribution of stomata in both the upper and lower leaf surfaces.

 - With the help of a dropper, add few drops of safranin solution into both the watch glasses

-- Place cleared glass slides on each of the peels one at a time with the help of a brush
+- Now place cleared glass slides on each of the peels one at a time with the help of a brush

 - From each of the peels, cut a square or a rectangular piece with the help of a blade